via/viaems/README.md

 array is rescheduled at each trigger decode, allowing any angles (0-719) to be used for events, as long as a trigger event occurs between any two fires of a given event (e.g. for `FORD_TFI`, for 8 events, as long as the decoder fires twice in 720 degrees, which of course it does).
-Currently there are three types of event:
+Currently there are two types of event:

 Event | Meaning